vuatech/RPM-Spec-Info/readme.txt

 mkdir -p .cargo
 cat >> .cargo/config.toml << EOF
 EOF
-^ allows the importing of cargo vendore cargo install --locked --root %{buildroot}/usr --path path/to/build         Installs in buildroot dir but sometimes does not work dueo to virtual manifest
+^ allows the importing of cargo vendor cargo install --locked --root %{buildroot}/usr --path path/to/build         Installs in buildroot dir but sometimes does not work due to virtual manifest

 Go:
 go mod vendor = download of dependencies